 A frictional force is a kind of force that restricts the movement of dispersed particles in the solution.
 The frictional coefficient is smaller for the minute particles than the dense particles.

 v= Sedimentation velocity

-The net force acting on the particle that represents as,
+The net force acting on the particles is equated as,

 Net force= Centrifugal force – Buoyant force